reactjs/react.dev/src/content/reference/react-dom/hooks/useFormState.md

 #### Parameters {/*parameters*/}

-* `action`: The action to be performed when the form is submitted.
-When the action is called, it will receive the previous state of the form (initially the `initialState` that you pass, subsequently its previous return value) as its initial argument, followed by the arguments that an action normally receives.
+* `fn`: The function to be called when the form is submitted or button pressed.
+When the function is called, it will receive the previous state of the form (initially the `initialState` that you pass, subsequently its previous return value) as its initial argument, followed by the arguments that a form action normally receives.
 * `initialState`: The value you want the state to be initially.
 It can be any serializable value.
-This argument is ignored after the form is first submitted.
+This argument is ignored after the action is first invoked.

 {/* TODO T164397693: link to serializable values docs once it exists */}

 #### Returns {/*returns*/}

 `useFormState` returns an array with exactly two values:

 1. The current state.
 During the first render, it will match the `initialState` you have passed.
-After the form is submitted, it will match the value returned by the action.
+After the action is invoked, it will match the value returned by the action.
-2. A new action that you can pass as the `action` prop to your `form` component.
+2. A new action that you can pass as the `action` prop to your `form` component or `formAction` prop to any `button` component within the form.

 #### Caveats {/*caveats*/}

 * When used with a framework that supports React Server Components, `useFormState` lets you make forms interactive before JavaScript has executed on the client.
-When used without Server Components, there is no advantage to using it over component local state.
+When used without Server Components, it is equivalent to component local state.
-* The action passed to `useFormState` receives an extra argument, the previous or initial state state, as its first argument.
-This makes its signature different than if it were used directly without `useFormState`.
+* The function passed to `useFormState` receives an extra argument, the previous or initial state, as its first argument.
+This makes its signature different than if it were used directly as a form action without using `useFormState`.

 ---